Demo

 The key difference between SCIM and SAML regarding data safety lies in their specific focuses: SCIM streamlines the administrative aspects of identity management, while SAML simplifies user access across multiple applications.
 Together, they contribute to a more robust and comprehensive approach to data safety and user identity management within an organization.

-Here's a table highlighting the distinctions between SCIM and SAML across various aspects:
+Here's a table highlighting the distinctions of SCIM vs SAML across various aspects:

 Each protocol serves distinct functions within identity and access management, offering specialized functionalities that cater to different aspects of secure authentication, user provisioning, and centralized identity governance.